- Connect to your instance of Workbench.

 section of the file. - Add any additional resources using the following examples as a template for your resource profiles, then customize them for your environment:

-- (Optional) By default, CPU sessions and deployments are allowed to run on GPU nodes.
+as their name.
+Profiles are listed in alphabetical order, after the default profile.- (Optional) By default, CPU sessions and deployments are allowed to run on GPU nodes.
 To reserve your GPU nodes for sessions and deployments that require them, comment out the

 affinity: